 Authors are allowed to resubmit work that has been previously rejected by JSV, provided

 (a) significant changes have been made relative to the rejected version (b) the authors supply a covering letter explaining what changes have been made; (c) six months have elapsed since the previous submission.

 The main differences between this case and the previous one are that (a) resubmission is explicitly offered as an option, with no 6-month minimum delay imposed; (b) authors should note that if they do resubmit, they need to provide details of the previous submission, so that editors can refer to the original reviews and, if appropriate, may use the same reviewers.
-Use of the Digital Object Identifier

-If you do not wish to use the PDF annotations function, you may list the corrections (including replies to the Query Form) and return them to Elsevier in an e-mail.
-Please list your corrections quoting line number.
-If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and return by fax, or scan the pages and e-mail, or by post.
+We will do everything possible to get your article published quickly and accurately.
 Please use this proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
 Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
-We will do everything possible to get your article published quickly and accurately – please let us have all your corrections within 48 hours.
-It is important to ensure that all corrections are sent back to us in one communication: please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
+It is important to ensure that all corrections are sent back to us in one communication.
+Please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely your responsibility.
-Note that Elsevier may proceed with the publication of your article if no response is received.